joseph-flinn/site/frontend/posts/foundations-of-project-management-part3.md

 project risk register to catalog all identified risks and the mitigation strategies that are planned in the event that an identified risk becomes reality.

-The _Procurement_ management area includes managing all external partners and suppliers.
+_Procurement_ management area includes managing all external partners and suppliers.
 It includes the activities to identify and select them as well as the purchasing activities.

 The final knowledge area is _Stakeholder_ management.
 This includes plans on how to manage the